 Chesapeake Bay TMDL Action Plan

-Water Quality Management Supplement & Eco-City Alexandria Action Plan 2030
+Water Quality Management Supplement & Eco-City Alexandria Environmental Action Plan

 On January 13, 2001, the City Council adopted the Water Quality Management Supplement to the Master Plan.
 The Northern Virginia Region Commission (NVRC), in close collaboration with Alexandria’s Department of Transportation and Environmental Services, prepared the document.
 The Water Quality Management Supplement emphasizes Alexandria’s water and habitat resources; focuses on water quality impacts, and directs the City, through specific initiatives, to preserve our existing resources and reclaim and better manage our watersheds.